 A total of 4.8 million square feet of development is permitted on 55.3 acres of redevelopment sites in Pickett Place, compared to approximately 850,000 square feet of development on these sites today.
 A minimum of over 450,000 square feet of retail use is proposed, providing both a strong community retail center and convenience centers for adjacent residential areas.
 A minimum of 250,000 square feet of this development capacity is to be reserved for office use, anticipating office demand as the character of the area changes with development of a more urban, mixed-use environment and improved transit service.
 A minimum of 500,000 square feet of residential development is required.
-Substantially more residential use is expected, and a maximum of approximately 3.7 million square feet of residential use is proposed in accordance with fiscal sustainability quidelines.
+Substantially more residential use is expected, and a maximum of approximately 3.7 million square feet of residential use is proposed in accordance with fiscal sustainability guidelines.

 Development targets by land use are established for each development block as a guide to achieving the overall land use mix within West End Town Center and Pickett Place.
-Development targets provide guidelines for review of CDD development plans, and should be considered in light of development markets and
+Development targets provide guidelines for review of CDD development plans, and should be considered in light of development markets and conditions at the time of approval, and the mix of uses in previously approved CDD development plans within the planning area.
+While the maximums and minimums are important to achieving the plan's objectives, they are recommendations.
+During the development process, a land use mix outside the recommended mix ranges may be considered if a somewhat different mix better meets the Plan's objectives.

+Table 4-4

-Table 4.4 Development Parameters for Redevelopment Blocks
+Development Parameters for Redevelopment Blocks